Dental Implant Cost in Houston: All-on-4 & More

 Before implants can be placed, your mouth needs to be a healthy and stable foundation.
 For some patients, this means a little prep work is required.
 This could include procedures like tooth extractions if any damaged teeth remain.
 In cases where the jawbone has lost density, a bone graft might be needed to ensure the implant has a solid structure to fuse with.
 These preparatory steps are vital for the long-term success of your implants and will be included in your overall treatment plan if your specialist determines they are necessary for replacing multiple missing teeth.

-The Implant Placement Surgery
+The Main Event: Your Implant Surgery

 This is the core of the procedure where the magic really happens.
 The cost of the surgery itself includes several components.
 First are the implants—small, titanium posts that are surgically placed into your jawbone to act as artificial tooth roots.
 Next are the abutments, which are connector pieces that attach to the top of the implants and hold your new teeth securely in place.
 The fee covers the entire surgical procedure, performed by a specialist to ensure precision and safety.
 This is a critical step in treatments like All-on-4 dental implants, where a full arch is supported by just a few strategically placed posts.